 This was an exceptional quality among isolationist Americans at his

 time.
 He developed a series of car models and manufactured in France.

 Among his friends outside the United States was Czar Nicholas II of Russia.
 He was of course interested in expanding his business to Russia.
 The Czar needed one million additional infantry rifles to equip his army during World War I. Westinghouse decided to supply those rifles and made an arrangement with Springfield Rifle Company in Massachusetts.
 The rifles were delivered in 1915.
 This was his gift to the Czar, as well as a business investment, but he was not able to foresee the Bolshevik revolution in 1917.

 The Russian and Soviet armies used Mosin-Nagant rifles from 1891 until the Kalashnikov model was introduced in 1947.
 They produced many more during World War II.
 The Mosin-Nagant was the longest-serving rifle in the world history, and is familiar to many people.
-You will be surprised to hear that I know how to to operate this machine.

 Andrew Carnegie (1835 - 1919) was born in the small town called

 Dunfermline about 20 minute train ride from Edinburgh, Scotland.

 His father was a respected weaver, and his mother was an artistic shoe maker.
 However, after the industrial revolution, their skills could not bring enough income to the family.
 His family thus moved to the American continent in 1848.
 Andrew was 13 years old.
 They settled down at a run-down house in Pittsburgh.

 It is well known that Andrew Carnegie transformed a small town of Pittsburgh to the world's biggest steel producing city in the world.
 It was so while I was there four years from 1954 to 1958.